-In case of failure of a bank in which the clients’ monies are held, clients are protected as follows:
+In the case of failure of a bank in which the client monies are held, clients are protected as follows:

-- Client monies deposited in the United Kingdom: The "Financial Services Compensation Scheme" (hereafter "FSCS") reimburses the amount of guaranteed cash deposit up to a maximum value equivalent to £ 75.000 per depositor per firm.
+Client monies deposited in the United Kingdom: the "Financial Services Compensation Scheme" (FSCS) reimburses the amount of guaranteed cash deposit up to a maximum value equivalent to £ 85.000 per depositor per firm.

-- In case of WH SelfInvest’s failure: the “Système d’indemnisation des investisseurs Luxembourg” (SIIL) reimburses the amount of guaranteed investments up to a maximum value equivalent to € 20.000 per investor.
+In the case of WHS’ failure: the “Système d’indemnisation des investisseurs Luxembourg” (SIIL) reimburses the amount of guaranteed investments up to a maximum value equivalent to € 20.000 per investor.

-- In case of a UK bank or investment company failure: The FSCS reimburses the amount of guaranteed investments up to a maximum value equivalent to £ 50.000 per investor per firm.
+In the case of a UK investment company failure: the FSCS reimburses the amount of guaranteed investments up to a maximum value equivalent to £ 85.000 per investor per firm.

 The company is conscious of the necessity that it should deliver its services to clients with care, knowledge, precision and that in doing so it must act in the client’s best interest.
 The company will take all reasonable steps to identify potential conflicts of interest between the interest of the firm (including its managers, employees and, if applicable, its tied agents) and its duties owed to its clients, as well as between differing interests of two or more of its clients, to each of whom the institution owes specific duties.
 This requirement is an obligation of means, not of results.
 As a basic principle the company will put the interests of its clients before any other interest.